Fake News and Donald Trump’s War on Truth: Sonali Kolhatkar

 Sebastian Gorka, Trump’s deputy assistant, echoed that attitude recently when he told right-wing broadcaster Michael Medved, “There is a monumental desire on behalf of the majority of the media—not just the pollsters, the majority of the media—to attack a duly elected president in the second week of his term.”
 Gorka added, “Until the media understands how wrong that attitude is, and how it hurts their credibility, we are going to continue to say, ‘fake news.’
 I’m sorry, Michael.
 That’s the reality.”
 Gorka basically admitted that the administration’s accusations of “fake news” are being wielded as weapons against a media establishment that he perceives is intent on embarrassing his boss.

-Trump himself has been the generator of fake news for years, most notably his “birther” falsehood about Barack Obama not being a U.S.-born citizen.
-In response to popular anger over his “Muslim ban” recently, he once again indulged in false claims, saying during a speech about terrorism, “It’s gotten to a point where it’s not even reported, and in many cases the very, very dishonest press doesn’t even want to report [terrorist attacks].”
+Trump himself has been the generator of fake news for years, most notably his “birther” falsehood that Barack Obama is not a U.S.-born citizen.
+In response to popular anger over his “Muslim ban,” recently, Trump once again indulged in false claims.
+During a speech about terrorism, he said “It’s gotten to a point where it’s not even reported, and in many cases the very, very dishonest press doesn’t even want to report [terrorist attacks].”
 Later, his press secretary, Sean Spicer, reiterated the bizarre claim, saying that terror attacks “aren’t exactly covered to a degree on which they should be.”
 Journalists responded with factual evidence to the contrary.

 The underreported type of terrorism both Trump and Spicer were referring to is that committed by Muslims against Muslims.
 Attacks by white supremacists, such as Charleston, S.C., shooter Dylann Roof, are naturally not included in the narrative being used to justify a “Muslim ban.”